-A change of control would constitute a default under the senior secured credit facilities.
-It would also entitle (i) the holders of our senior notes and senior subordinated notes to exercise their rights to require our company to repurchase these notes from them, and (ii) the holders of the HIH Notes to exercise their rights to require Huntsman International HIH to repurchase the Holdings Notes from them.
-Under such circumstances there can be no assurance that our company or Huntsman International Holdings would have sufficient funds to purchase all the notes.
+As noted in "-Pledge of the Membership Interests of Our Parent Company" above, a "change of control" would constitute a default under our senior secured credit facilities.
+It would also entitle both the holders of our outstanding notes and the holders of the HIH Notes to exercise their rights to require the respective company to repurchase these notes from them.
+Under such circumstances there can be no assurance that we or Huntsman International Holdings would have sufficient funds to purchase all the notes.
+Further, there can be no assurance that Huntsman Corporation will successfully complete the transactions which will be necessary to avoid a "change of control" within the meaning of the indentures governing our outstanding notes and the HIH Notes and under our senior secured credit facilities.

 Neither we nor Huntsman International Holdings has guaranteed or provided any other credit support to Huntsman Corporation under its credit facilities or notes.
-No events of default under Huntsman Corporation's credit facilities or its notes, nor the exercise of any remedy by the lenders thereunder will cause any cross-defaults or cross-accelerations under the indentures governing our senior notes and senior subordinated notes or under our senior secured credit facilities, except insofar as foreclosure on the stock of HSCHC would constitute a "change of control" as described in the preceding paragraphs.
+No events of default under

+Huntsman Corporation's credit facilities or its notes, nor the exercise of any remedy by the lenders thereunder will cause any cross-defaults or cross-accelerations under the indentures governing our outstanding notes or the HIH Notes or under our senior secured credit facilities, except insofar as foreclosure on Huntsman Corporation's pledge of its interest in HSCHC would result in a "change of control" as described above.